tearust/t-rust/obsidian/Oct2022_Seperate_TApps/TApp_fund_operations.md

 TAppStore check
 - authkey to make sure the user login valid
-- this user allowrance > consume_amount
+- this user allowance > consume_amount
 - txn coming from the actor of this tapp

 Transfer route